sarusivam/Path-Finder/README.md

 - Press space to find the shortest path
 - Use mouse to click on emtpy cells to create barrier
 - Click on barrier cells to create empty cells
-- click on the red and blue cells and place them elsewhere by cliking again to chainge end and start point of the path finder
+- click on the red and blue cells and place them elsewhere by clicking again to chainge end and start point of the path finder